Most seniors manage more than 3 chronic health conditions

 - Your parent or spouse shouldn’t have to suffer through side effects or drug interactions that the doctor couldn’t anticipate.

-- Before leaving the doctor’s office, get clear and detailed instructions in writing about new medications and how to add them to the current regime.
+- Before leaving the doctor’s office, get clear and detailed instructions in writing about new medications or treatments and how to add them to the current daily routine.

-- Important details include: Can this drug be taken at the same time as other medications?
+- For example, you might ask questions like: Can this drug be taken at the same time as other medications?
 What time of day?
 Empty or full stomach?

 By DailyCaring Editorial Team